isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Macros do not obey scope and type rules.
-Also, macro names are removed during preprocessing and so usually don't appear in tools like debuggers.
+Also, macro names are removed during preprocessing and so usually don’t appear in tools like debuggers.

 ##### Example